 I’m not a bah humbug person.
 Far from it.
 I love Christmas.
 I’ve been playing Christmas music since mid-November and nagging my husband to get up on the roof and string enough lights so that our house can be seen from space.
-I wanted to bring Sam, our Elf on the Shelf, out before Thanksgiving but I was vetoed.
+I wanted to bring our elves on the shelf (yes, there are two) out before Thanksgiving but I was vetoed.

 But, if you’re checking your mailbox looking for a Christmas card from me, I’m probably going to disappoint you.
-I got married in 2009 and I’ve sent out family Christmas cards exactly once since then.
-I mailed out really cute custom cards from Shutterfly in 2013.
-I think they took me about 4,000 hours to design.
-I haven’t sent out Christmas cards since.
-I try never to say never, so I haven’t made the official declaration of “no more holiday cards” but I’ll be perfectly happy if I never send another Christmas card again.
-I guess that’s pretty close to never, and that’s okay.
+I got married in 2009 and I’ve sent out family Christmas cards exactly twice since then.
+I mailed out really cute custom cards from Shutterfly in 2013 and in 2019.
+Sending cards seems like a nice thing to do in November but it almost never happens.

-Why you won’t be getting a Christmas card from me
+Here’s why you won’t be getting a Christmas card from me (probably)

 Christmas is a season of giving but it’s also a season of spending.
 We’re pretty conservative gift givers but there are teacher gifts, white elephant gifts, holiday clothes, holiday tips, holiday food…the list of extra spending starts to add up.
 One year, I decided I’d make homemade cookies in handmade containers instead of buying everyone gifts and at the end of the day, I’d doled out more cash on baking and craft supplies.

 Designing and printing 100+ cards plus postage isn’t a small expense.
 It won’t bankrupt us but it’s a substantial chunk of change I could put towards some other part of our holidays or just not spend.
 And so I do just that.